UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Setup.md

    ```

    > :notebook: this script will install automatically based on the **user name** (e.g. uwarl-orin) to identify the PC space
+   >
+   > :fire: This will install ROS Noetic for you, if you have ubuntu 20.04 focal (like Jetson) , otherwise, you have to install manually OR add a script to it as well?

 3. Install Hardware Package: